P0611

 Can upgrading the battery fix P0611?

-If the root cause is low supply voltage due to a weak battery or failing alternator, yes.
-However, if the FICM itself has degraded internally, replacing the battery will not resolve the code.
+If the root cause is low supply voltage from a weak battery or failing alternator, yes.
+If the FICM has degraded internally, replacing the battery will not resolve the code.

 Is a rebuilt FICM acceptable?

 Remanufactured FICMs are widely used and generally acceptable.
-Ensure the rebuild includes capacitor replacement and that the unit is tested to specification before installation.
+Ensure the rebuild includes capacitor and solder-joint repair and that the unit is tested to specification before installation.

 Why does P0611 cause a no-start?

-Diesel injectors require precise voltage to open correctly.
+Injectors require precise drive voltage to open correctly.
 If the FICM output is too low, injectors either do not open or deliver insufficient fuel to sustain combustion, making starting difficult or impossible.

 Disabling P0611 in software